leikingo/angular2-course/currency-converter/README.md

 As a third option we can use the `ngClass`directive, like `[ngClass]={errorClass: isInvalid(value)}`.
 This has the advatage to set multiple classes via multiple conditions separated by `,`.
 For single/ simple class conditions the *CSS Class Binding* is simplier.

+Input properties of compoments can be set via the `inputs` property of the `@Component` annotation.